Why Is Algebra Important to Know

 x = 36.6 or 37 percent as the score on the test.

-These are only two examples showing how algebra can be applied to daily life.
+These are only two examples illustrating how algebra can be applied to daily life.
 People will encounter many more in their lives.
-Algebra is definitely important to know in life.
+Algebra is important to know in life.

 © 2019 Paul Richard Kuehn